 who was 'forced' to become a stripper due to financial problems.
 Cue a stripper training montage, and before you know it, she finds herself in the hands of a wacko

 who wants to teach strippers moral lessons a la Saw.
 The psychological abuse and torture isn't too graphic but it fills most of the movie and includes genital mutilation.

-For some illogical reason, they all pass the camera between themselves and are compelled to film everything, and the actors and motivations are all poor.
+For some illogical reason, they all pass the camera between them and are compelled to film everything so that we won't miss a second, and the actors and motivations are all poor.

 Anthology of three gruesome and sadistic murders committed by various psychos.
 Except that these film-makers decided we don't need the horror story and buildup anymore.

 Why bother with an actual movie when you can simply show three nasty climaxes of horror movies together, like porn scenes?
 A couple planning to buy a creepy house is the

 wrapper, and then we get three short movies about nasty things that happened in the basement.
 One idiotic short is about nasty parents playing favorites with their

 two children, leading to surprise secrets and murders.
 The second short is just another cliched movie about a serial killer and his long-suffering victim in the basement, who